 But voters have long looked askance at Trump’s Twitter use.
 A POLITICO/Morning Consult poll conducted in April 2019, as Trump’s reelection campaign was revving up, found that 60% of voters thought Trump’s use of Twitter was a “bad thing” and 70% of voters thought Trump used the platform too much.
 Nearly half of respondents—46%—thought Trump’s use of Twitter would hurt his chances of getting reelected.

-Though he has said he would never return to Twitter, some think Trump wouldn’t be able to resist going back to the medium that got him so much attention.
+Though he has previously said he would never return to Twitter, some think Trump wouldn’t be able to resist going back to the medium that got him so much attention.
 “There’s no doubt in my mind that he will want to have that kind of sway,” says Timothy Naftali, a presidential historian at New York University.
 Truth Social is largely filled with people who already agree with Trump, Naftali points out, and doesn’t generate the ripple effects in mainstream media that his statements used to have on Twitter, says Naftali.
 “There is no doubt in my mind that he revels in having people respond both negatively and positively to his tweets.”

-On Friday, Trump wrote that Truth Social “looks and works better” and that he’s “very happy that Twitter is now in sane hands.”
+Soon after Musk became the owner of Twitter, Trump wrote that Truth Social “looks and works better” and that he’s “very happy that Twitter is now in sane hands.”
 Trump has a business interest in posting to Truth Social, but he is still free to post on other platforms, with some restrictions.
 According to filings made by Truth Social with the Securities and Exchange Commission, Trump is “generally obligated” to post on Truth Social, and cannot post a message to another site for 6 hours after first posting on Truth Social.

 But the original concerns that led Twitter to suspend Trump soon after Jan.
 6—that Trump was using the platform to disrupt the election and promote violence—haven’t been resolved.
 Trump continues to deny the results of the 2020 election and refuses to accept responsibility for the violent attack on the Capitol.

-The assault on Friday of House Speaker Nancy Pelosi’s husband Paul Pelosi, at their home in San Francisco, by an intruder who was reportedly in search of the Speaker, highlights concerns that political anger fomented on social media doesn’t always stay there.
+The recent assault of House Speaker Nancy Pelosi’s husband Paul Pelosi, at their home in San Francisco, by an intruder who was reportedly in search of the Speaker, highlights concerns that political anger fomented on social media doesn’t always stay there.
 “With the attack on Paul Pelosi we are reminded again of the real world consequences of aggressive speech,” Naftali says.
 “The former president with his words before January 6, heated up this country, motivated disturbed individuals to do violence, will we see more of that with Donald Trump back on Twitter?”